-Real estate investors sold Somali families on a fast track to homeownership in Minnesota.
-The buyers risk losing everything. - NewsBreak
+Real Estate Investors Sold Somali Families on a Fast Track to Homeownership in Minnesota.
+The Buyers Risk Losing Everything. - NewsBreak

+ProPublica is a nonprofit newsroom that investigates abuses of power.
+Sign up for Dispatches , a newsletter that spotlights wrongdoing around the country, to receive our stories in your inbox every week.

-This story was produced in collaboration with ProPublica , a nonprofit newsroom that investigates abuses of power.
+This story was produced in collaboration with Sahan Journal , a nonprofit newsroom dedicated to covering Minnesota's immigrants and communities of color.
+Sign up for Sahan’s free newsletter to receive stories in your inbox.

 For many Somali families in Minnesota, the barriers to home ownership have long seemed insurmountable: reluctant lenders, low incomes, short work histories, little credit.